shaunrong/RParser/README.md

     * if part of the PP in rule 1 already consists of identified NP input argument, then NP2 is not an input/output argument
 * To classify input and output argument, if action verb is VBN, the NP before VBN is input, the NP after VBN is output

+##Using this Repo

+To use this repo, run `python setup.py develop` first.

+To run Rparser on any raw txt, run the following command in sequence:

+* `cd evaluation_scripts`
+* `python RParse_predict.py -i [input_file_name]`

+A file named `*.RParser.yaml` will be generated under the same file folder of original input file.

+##Evaluation

+After running RParser on all raw texts, the evaluation scripts will evaluate the accuracy of each components the RParser predicts.